-Vision: We envision Calgary to be first major prairie city to be plastic-free.
+We envision Calgary to be first major prairie city to be plastic-free.

-Mission: Providing local and global information to live a plastic free lifestyle, as well as show through education how plastic affects all organisms and ourselves.
+Providing local and global information to live a plastic free lifestyle, as well as show through education how plastic affects all organisms and ourselves.
 The plastic-free movement tends to be more prominent in coastal regions therefore this organisation aims to bring awareness to all “land-locked” citizens.

 Integrity ~ Education ~ Inclusion ~ Community ~ Collaboration

-Through the powers of social media, co-founders, Isabelle Couture and Briana Loughlin found each other and began collaborating on Plastic-Free YYC initiatives in late 2017.
-The organisation has become a well-known group in the city of Calgary.
-Focusing on partnership, and communication with differing individuals to ensure the conversation about plastic pollution is inclusive.
-The Plastic-Free YYC team now consists of eight extremely talented and passionate individuals, from the life the vision and mission of the organisation.
+Through social media, co-founders, Isabelle Couture and Briana Loughlin found each other and began collaborating on Plastic-Free YYC initiatives in late 2017.
+Both passionate about reducing waste, specifically plastic waste, they worked together to promote this movement in Calgary.
+Focusing on partnership, and communication with differing individuals, they wanted to ensure the conversation around and the solutions for plastic pollution is inclusive.
+It did not take long for the duo to multiply and become a thriving community!
+Plastic-Free YYC is now a well-rounded team of talented and passionate individuals, dedicating their skills and efforts to the cause.